2023 Most Popular Information Technology Bachelor's Degree Schools in Illinois

 The colleges and universities below are the most popular for IT majors pursuing a bachelor's degree.

-Our 2023 rankings named Illinois State University the most popular school in Illinois for information technology students working on their bachelor’s degree.
-Located in the suburb of Normal, Illinois State is a public college with a very large student population.
+Our analysis found Illinois State University to be the most popular school for information technology students who want to pursue a bachelor’s degree in Illinois.
+Located in the medium-sized suburb of Normal, Illinois State is a public school with a very large student population.

 About 14% of the students majoring in IT at the school are women while 86% are male.